makehackvoid/makehackvoid.com/meetings.md

 At Maker Meetups you can check out the Makerspace, meet interesting people in Canberra’s Maker community and see the cool stuff people are working on.
 If you’ve been working on something that you’d like to share, you’ll find plenty of people keen to hear about your progress and the challenges you’ve faced.
 You can bounce ideas around, compare notes or draw on collective experience and knowledge to help progress through tricky parts of your projects.

-Many people who come to Maker Meetups aren’t MakeHackVoid members, there’s no pressure to become one.
 Everyone is welcome - all ages, interests and skill levels.
-Access to Maker Meetups is free for members and non-members.

 Because the space is a workshop, you will need to wear covered shoes.
-If you want to work with the tools in the space then you’ll need to join in order to do that - see [membership](/community/membership).

 [Check out the community calendar](https://www.google.com/calendar/embed?src=s9j75t8siijp625kfmjob13rv4%40group.calendar.google.com&ctz=Australia/Sydney) and copy the next Maker Meetup into your own calendar.